K-Deep Simplex: Deep Manifold Learning via Local Dictionaries: Computational Complexity

 \section{Computational Complexity}

-In this section, we discuss the computational complexity of SMCE and KDS.
 The original implementation of SMCE is in MATLAB and the code is available at \url{http://vision.jhu.edu/code/}.
-KDS is implemented in the PyTorch framework.
+KDS is implemented in the PyTorch framework \citep{paszke2019pytorch}.
 Given these differences and the choice of different algorithms or routines for the optimization programs and solvers, elapsed times do not fairly provide conclusive evidences for the computational advantages of one method over another.
-For this reason, we focus on showing how computational time scales with $n$.
+Given this, we focus on showing how computational time scales with $n$.